Example: How to merge multiple PSS®E plant models into a network model

 Control the dispatch of the newly merged project

-To choose an appropriate dispatch level of your merged model, you may wish to look at the generation levels of plants in the surrounding part of the network.
+To choose an appropriate dispatch level of your merged model, you may wish to look at the generation levels of nearby generators in the network.

-Redispatch neighbouring generators to maintain overall generation level in the network
+Redispatch marginal generator in the region to maintain overall generation level in the network

 When deciding which generators to dial down, you could consider the following:

-• The location of the generator relative to the merged model (e.g. reducing generation in a different region to your merged model may significantly affect interconnector flows and/or the scenario being studied).
+- The location of the generator relative to the merged model (e.g. reducing generation in a different region to your merged model may significantly affect interconnector flows and the scenario being studied).

-• The average market price of the electricity generated by type of generator (e.g. batteries may generally be more expensive than solar or wind).
-It is reasonable to expect that a generator providing cheaper electricity will displace a more expensive generator.
+- The average market price of the electricity generated by type of generator (e.g. batteries may generally be more expensive than solar or wind).
+It is reasonable to expect that a generator providing cheaper electricity will displace a more expensive generator (i.e. the marginal generator).

 Merge project 2 model